 Regional fur buyers, like Groenewold Fur & Wool Co. are always buying, and again the prices are low, but you’ll be able to move fur and get some quick cash.
 Check out the GFWCO website, or the recent posts here on Trapping Today for more on recent prices.

 For those looking for an alternative to these marketing channels, there’s always the option to tan your fur and sell it in specialty markets, or use it to make garments for sale.
+Once fur is tanned, it’s preserved for the long term, and gives you more time and options when it comes to marketing.

 Looking for more?
-You can find detailed information on all of these options for selling your fur in my new book, Fur Profit.
+You can find detailed information on all of these options for selling your fur in my book, Fur Profit.